Milton is a city in Georgia’s Fulton Country. It was created in 2006, and forms part of Atlanta’s extensive northern suburbs.

 But of course, most will visit Sky Zone for the promise of some trampolining fun.
 The Freestyle Jump zone has walls covered in matting and floors of wall-to-wall trampolines.

-The centre also boasts a dedicated trampoline dodgeball court for the more competitive among us.
+The center also boasts a dedicated trampoline dodgeball court for the more competitive among us.

-Roswell is around 15 kilometres south of Milton.
+Roswell is around 9 miles south of Milton.

 6. Southeastern Railway Museum